oliverjam/oliverjames-v4/blog/responsive-css-for-beginners.md

 ---
+kind: article
 title: Responsive CSS For Beginners
 date: 2020-12-06T21:00:00.000Z
 tags: ["responsive design", "mobile-first", "css"]
----

-Responsive Design can be a scary thing to a beginner.
+intro: Responsive Design can be a scary thing to a beginner.
 It's got a special name, which makes people think they need to do special things to achieve it.
 I'm going to explain a bit about how responsive design developed, then demonstrate making a simple web page work on any screen size with very little CSS.
+---

 ## Responsive Design history